 Step 1.
 Vertical Segmentation

-Our method of containing Corruption involves breaking the map up into a grid via vertical and horizontal segmentation.
+Our method of containing Corruption involves breaking the map into a grid via vertical and horizontal segmentation.
 You will be mining out this grid, hence the intense focus on increasing your mining speed.

 This has several different advantages aside from stopping Corruption.
-It is a valuable way to set up farms in the three spreadable biomes and allows for systematic cleansing if you decide you want a 100% purified world.
+It is a valuable way to set up farms in the three spreadable biomes and allows for systematic cleansing if you want a 100% purified world.

-To start, you’re going to want to build a containment area for your base.
+You will want to build a containment area for your base.
 This will act as a failsafe in case things go wrong.

 Once you have your two tunnels dug down, you want to connect them with a tunnel that is, again, at least three blocks high.

-Once your base is segmented, you can move onto the other areas of your map.
+Once your base is segmented, you can move on to the other areas of your map.